Skip to main content

 • Team role: N/A (org role overrides)

-• Project permission: N/A (org role provides access)
+• Workspace permission: N/A (org role provides access)

-• Can do: Access all teams and projects, manage organization membership
+• Can do: Access all teams and workspaces, manage organization membership

 • Cannot do: Change organization-level settings like billing